Skip to content

 SERVICE nginx start

-The CP directive copies a file from the template directory into the jail.
-So I put an nginx.conf next to the Bastillefile:
+CP copies a file from the template directory into the jail.
+I put an nginx.conf next to the Bastillefile:

 worker_processes 1;